Deadline: Feb 1, 2020 | 11:59 p.m. EST

 Interested candidates will apply to ACSM with their presentation abstract (submitted as a pdf), a one-page Summary of Scholarly Work (publications and presentations), and statement detailing how their research translates sports nutrition science for practical application by sports health professionals and athletes (500 word limit).

-The top three candidates will be identified by the selection committee in March, 2019 and will receive $1,000 toward travel to the ACSM Annual Meeting in Orlando.
-The top three candidates will each then deliver a presentation of five minutes or less at the GSSI Preconference session on May 28, focused on the practical outcomes in the translation of sports nutrition science for sports health professionals and/or athletes.
+The top three candidates will be identified by the selection committee in March, 2020 and will receive $1,000 toward travel to the ACSM Annual Meeting in San Francisco.
+The top three candidates will each then deliver a presentation of five minutes or less at the GSSI Preconference session on May 26, focused on the practical outcomes in the translation of sports nutrition science for sports health professionals and/or athletes.
 Winners will be announced before the conclusion of the Preconference.

-Applications must be received at the ACSM office by 5:00 p.m.
-Eastern Time (close of business) on February 1, 2019.
+Applications must be received at the ACSM office by 11:59 p.m.
+Eastern Time on February 1, 2020.
 As final annual meeting abstract selections may not be released by this date, interested candidates are encouraged to apply with their submitted abstract, and verification of acceptance will be made during the application review process.